SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 It is possible to let the script wait for the completion of an observation or let the observation run in background (meaning in parallel), while your script is continuing.
-With a timing parameter you can tell :py:meth:`Region.observe` to stop observation after the given time.
+With a timing parameter you can tell :py:meth:`Region.observeInBackground` to stop observation after the given time.

 When one of the visual events happens, an event handler (callback function) provided by you is